wez470/FaceDetection/README.md

 Summary
 -------------
-A small program written in processing to detect a face using the kinect.
+A small program written in processing to detect faces using the kinect.

 Details